lbruun-tutorials/modern-maven-multi/README.md

 sure to publish a BOM (Bill of Material) too.
 This makes it a lot easier for the consumers of your library suite.

-In this repo you can find an example of how to do this.
+In this repo you can find an [example](bom/) of how to do this.
 A BOM project is really just of Maven project with `<packaging>pom</packaging>` and with a `<dependencyManagement>` which lists the individual libraries of your suite.

-Note, that specifically for BOM project, the Flatten Plugin need some extra attention:
+Note, that specifically for a BOM project, the Flatten Plugin need some extra attention:

 ```xml
       <!-- Specifically for BOMs: